- Apply to UW

 Obtaining the CFP graduate certificate from the University of Wyoming College of Business fulfills one of the three "E" requirements of becoming a CFP as determined by the CFP Board.
 Our graduate certificate satisfies the "Education" requirement, but one would still need to satisfy the "Exam" and "Experience" elements to become a CFP professional.

-For the 100% online programs, in-state residents are charged a tuition rate of $282 per credit hour and out-of-state residents are charged $449 per credit hour.
-Tuition rates are subject to change - please see the fee schedule for all Graduate Students located on the Cost of Attendance page.
+For the 100% online programs, tuition rates are $550 per credit hour.
+The program consists of 30 credits.
+Tuition rates are subject to change - please see the Fee Book for the most current rates.

 Please refer to our Apply Now webpage for additional information on prerequisites and admission requirements.